LSeu-Open/AIEnhancedWork/README.md

 Generalist conversational AI tools (or chatbots) optimize daily work tasks by offering valuable information, automating repetitive processes, aiding content creation, and fostering collaboration, leading to improved productivity and efficiency.

 > [!TIP]
 > *Optimizing your interactions with chatbots through prompt engineering can significantly enhance their performance.
-Here's a useful [prompt engineering cheat sheet](https://medium.com/@mdsatriaalamshah/chatgpt-prompt-engineering-cheat-sheet-8ee73a81d2bc) to help you improve your LLM skills.*
+Here's a useful [prompt engineering cheat sheet](https://medium.com/@mdsatriaalamshah/chatgpt-prompt-engineering-cheat-sheet-8ee73a81d2bc) to help you improve your LLM skills.
+For those who strive for more , this [awesome Course](https://learn.codesignal.com/preview/course-paths/16/prompt-engineering-for-everyone) form CodeSignal will make you a lot better at prompting.*

 | Tool       | Description                                                                                                           | Licence     | Organization | Knowledge Cutoff | Pricing model |
 |:-----------|-----------------------------------------------------------------------------------------------------------------------|:-----------:|:------------:|:----------------:|:-------------:|